Billy Carden: NASCAR

 Carden has contributed four finishes in the top five, seventeen finishes in the top ten, starting the race at the pole position twice, 58 laps led, and 6431.8 miles (7951 laps) of racing experience at the top level.
 He was a participant at both the 1955 Southern 500 and the 1959 Daytona 500 which were seen as the major events of his generation.
-After the end of his career, total career earnings for this driver were considered to be $8,415 ($ when adjusted for inflation).
+After the end of his career, total career earnings for Carden were considered to be $8,415 ($ when adjusted for inflation).
 Out of all his races that he has participated in his career, Carden has started an average of 13th place and finished an average of 18th place.

 Carden's ultimate retirement from any form of professional motorsports came on June 14, 1959 at a NASCAR Grand National Convertible race at Lakewood Speedway.
 He would start in 12th and finish in 16th; collecting a meager $110 in the process ($ when adjusted for inflation).
 Competitors in that race included Lee Petty, his son Richard, and Buck Baker.

 Most of Carden's top-five and top-ten finishes were done on short tracks.
 He was generally more successful there as opposed to superspeedways, road courses, and intermediate tracks.